joakim/kay/README.md

 host greet "Joe"  -- "Hey, Joe!"
 ```

-Functions can also be passed as values (lambdas) in slots.
-Because functions have closure, they can emulate control flow statement blocks of traditional languages.
-Here is the equivalent of an `if-then-else` statement with inline functions having no arguments:
+Methods can also be passed as values (lambdas) in slots.
+Because methods have closure, they can emulate control flow statement blocks of traditional languages.
+Here is the equivalent of an `if-then-else` statement with inline methods having no arguments:

 ```lua
 marvin: ParanoidAndroid {}